InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 ```

 ### parameters of wptransfer
-* Parameters
-   1. `from` : account name to transfer from
+1. from : account name to transfer from
-   1. `to` : account name to transfer to
+1. to : account name to transfer to
-   1. `amount` : token amount and symbol
+1. amount : token amount and symbol
-   1. `payer` : account name which pays transaction fee
+1. payer : account name which pays transaction fee
-   1. `memo` : string less than or equal to 256 bytes
+1. memo : string less than or equal to 256 bytes

 ### inline actions and notifications of wptransfer
 * You can see that `payer` of `payfee` inline action is the servprovider account.